 The Celiac Husband—H.Peter started his blog to publicize his wife’s, Victoria’s, gluten-free bakery in Calgary, Alberta—GF Patisserie.
 Their daughter, Lauren, also creates and bakes there with Victoria.
 H. Peter posts frequently, often briefly (a skill I sometimes envy!), and one never knows exactly what he’ll be writing about.
 Of course, he writes about the GF Patisserie, but he also writes about restaurants, markets, travel, gluten-free news, and items of particular interest to him—like chocolate (one of his passions!) and antiques.
 I entered the Frommer’s sweepstakes each day in May trying to win a free trip to Calgary, but since it’s now early June and I haven’t heard I guess I didn’t win—rats!!!
 I’ll just have to wait a little bit longer to eat one of those decadent GF Patisserie cream puffs.
 If you visit Calgary, stop by and enjoy some of GF Patisserie’s wonderful gluten-free baked goods.
 (BTW, Calgary is an area I highly recommend for a visit—I even know the perfect tour guide there—Paul Armstrong of Lone Wolf Tours.)
 In the interim though, you can visit H.Peter’s blog.

-Anali’s First Amendment—Anali gave me my first award, the Premio Dardos award.
+Anali’s First Amendment (now Anali’s Next Amendment)—Anali gave me my first award, the Premio Dardos award.
 I had found her blog via my friend, Nance (at one of her blogs—my fave is The Brian Williams Tie Report).
 Anali and her blog are a lot of fun.
 She is both an attorney and a freelance writer.
 Her sweet, outgoing personality comes through in her great recipes, photos, restaurant reviews, a love of her Quincy community (outside Boston), info on national and local events, etc. Her blog is a very enjoyable and informative read and often that’s just what I am looking for!
-She also has a sister blog, Anali Says, where she critiques products (sometimes sharing recipes made with food products … not necessarily gf, but adaptable).

 Big Red Kitchen—Robin Sue is just a delight!
 She’s a great cook and clearly, per her blog’s name, great food is usually what she’s focused on.
 There’s always more neat stuff that’s worth checking out on her blog, too.
 But, I’ve particularly enjoyed a couple of her food-related series, like Car Picnics and Eating a Rainbow.
 The Car Picnics series was initiated by a plea from a mother whose family was being run ragged by after school sports and academic activities.
 (Can anyone relate?)
 This mom wanted some real help with preparing healthy meals under those circumstances.
 That request inspired Robin Sue to do a six-part series on the topic.
 While the series was not focused on gluten-free options, there was still a lot of information that would be work or could easily be adapted for everyone.
 Check out the initial Car Picnics post here with additional links to the other posts in the series below.

-Finally, in an unrelated, but still delicious, note, Ali at Nourishing Meals from the Whole Life Nutrition Kitchen just posted a recipe for a fabulous chocolate cake using pumpkin seed flour.
+Finally, in an unrelated, but still delicious, note, Ali at Nourishing Meals just posted a recipe for a fabulous gluten-free chocolate cake made using pumpkin seed flour.
 How cool is that?
-Well, it gets better … in conjunction with Omega Nutrition, the manufacturer, Ali is hosting a giveaway of this flour.
-The product is not yet on the market, so this is a real opportunity for some lucky reader.
-Don’t wait … go read the rules and post a comment, etc. to enter.
 Hmmm, I wonder what pumpkin bread made with pumpkin seed flour would taste like …